rhel-labs/learn-katacoda/selinux-containers/step1.md

 You should notice that there is already a container image available called **localhost/rhel8-httpd**.
 This image contains Apache server application.

-Now, run the container using podman
-`podman run -d -p 80:80 localhost/rhel8-httpd`{{execute T1}}
+Now, in terminal window 2, run the container using podman and open a shell inside the container `podman run -d -p 80:80 -it localhost/rhel8-httpd bash`{{execute T2}}

 <pre class="file">
 f4d9db69e9b512517f9490d3bcc5096e69cca5e9b3a50b3890430da39ae46573
 </pre>

-Check the status of the application container using podman.
+In terminal window 1, Check the status of the application container using podman.

 `podman ps`{{execute T1}}